Mitigating Heterogeneous Token Overfitting in LLM Knowledge Editing: Overfitting Issue in Knowledge Editing

 Towards a deeper understanding of this overfitting phenomenon, we check the loss of each token, and find that \textit{different tokens tend to have distinct initial loss values}.
 As depicted in Fig \ref{fig:init-loss}, {before} editing LLaMA2, only {certain} tokens (e.g., the beginning) have significant loss values.
 On the other hand, some tokens take small loss value and are \textit{initially-fitted} by nature.
 As an intuitive explanation, consider the previous \textit{US president} example.
 No matter a user wants to edit the answer to \textit{Donald Trump} or \textit{Joe Biden}, after seeing the first word \textit{Donald} or \textit{Joe} as a \textit{hint}, the LLM is expected to be capable of infer the remaining part based on its pretrained knowledge.

 Nonetheless, existing KE methods overlook this token-level difference.
 Consequently, they tend to overfit {tokens} that have varied losses at different speeds.
 For verification, we compute the \textit{pre-edited} log-likelihood of tokens generated by the model with greedy decoding, and that of the editing instance during the KE process.
-We define \textit{underfitting degree} (UD) as the difference between the pre-edited and running log-likelihood, negative UD indicates an overfitting.
+Note that our choice of greedy decoding is on purpose, as it reflects the unedited model's most confident knowledge proper that was valid in the past.
+By comparing the loss of the two, we can measure if a token is overfitted.
+Specifically, we define \textit{underfitting degree} (UD) as the difference between the pre-edited and running log-likelihoods.
+Here negative UD indicates an overfitting.
 Fig \ref{fig:hto} shows UD of different tokens when half of them are overfitted.
 Strong pattern of UD varies across different tokens confirms our concern.
 We dub this issue as \textit{heterogeneous token overfitting} (HTO) of KE.

 HTO's direct cause lies in the training paradigm.
 Formally, given editing instance $(\xv, \yv = [y_1, \dots, y_m])$ where $\yv$ contains $m$ tokens, many KE methods resort to a conventional LLM training objective\footnote{We restrict our study to the widely-used \textit{teacher-forcing} mechanism~\citep{lamb2016professor}.}.
 In particular, they seek to maximize likelihood of $\pil (\yv \mid \xv)$ by minimizing an \textit{averaged} cross-entropy (CE) loss with gradient descent on